Anchamber-Studios/hevonen/Readme.md

 - `services/` - service implementaions used by the handlers
 - `db/` - database repositries used by services
 - `db/migrations/` - sql migration scripts for the database
+- `shared` - other modules can include this package.
-- `client/` - client implementation to be used by other moduels to communicate with this service.
+- `shared/client` - client implementation to be used by other moduels to communicate with this service.
+- `shared/types` - types which can be used by other packages.
+These are the return types for the service package and can also include validation.
+Those validation have to be self contained (e.g. no access to DB)

 ## Tech Stack